SC-appointed panel was against repealing three farm laws | Headlines

 - India

-Ghanwat said the committee has said in its report that a ''repeal or a long suspension of these laws would be unfair to the silent majority who support the farm laws.''
-Out of the 73 farmer organisations that made submission to the committee, 61 representing 3.3 crore farmers supported the farm laws, he noted.
+According to him, the committee has said that a ''repeal or a long suspension of these laws would be unfair to the silent majority who support the farm laws.''
+The panel favoured giving some flexibility in implementation and designs of the laws.

-The two other members of the committee are Ashok Gulati, agri-economist and former Chairman of Commission for Agricultural Costs and Prices, and Pramod Kumar Joshi, also an agri-economist.
+The bilateral interactions of the committee with the stakeholders demonstrated that only 13.3 per cent of the stakeholders were not in favour of the three laws. ''Around 85.7 percent of the farmer organisations, representing more than 3.3 crore farmers, supported the laws.''
+The feedback received through online portal established that around two-thirds of the respondents were in favour of the laws.
+The feedback received through e-mails also showed that a majority support the laws.

-On November 19, Prime Minister Narendra Modi in his address to the nation announced the withdrawal of the three farm laws, saying the government could not convince protesting farmers about the benefits of the agriculture sector reforms.
+On November 19, 2021, Prime Minister Narendra Modi announced the withdrawal of the three farm laws, saying the government could not convince protesting farmers about the benefits of reforms.

 The protest started at the fag-end of November 2020 and ended after Parliament repealed the three laws.
 The legislations had come into force in June 2020 and was repealed in November 2021.